14 Oct, 2024 6 min read

 • 30% increase in brand loyalty

-• 25% increase in conversation rates
+• 25% increase in conversion rates

 By being proactive, you encourage community members to come forward with problems as well as ideas, insights, and first-hand experiences.
 Regular and forward-thinking engagement helps you to deepen relationships and strengthen community bonds.